psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 ### Data Plane Isolation
 - Network Policies

-- Node Pools and Taints - Dedicated nodes for specific name spaces.
+Node Pools and Taints - Dedicated nodes for specific name spaces.
+- Nodes are tainted
+- Pods include tolerations that match the set taints.
+- This way pods cannot be scheduled on other nodes.
+This isolates pods and node to specific teams / namespaces.